On 12/6/25 11:52 AM, ci_notify(a)linaro.org wrote:

 ✍️ Final Thoughts

-Canceling a Alaska Airlines flight does not have to be stressful.
+Canceling a Norwegian Air flight does not have to be stressful.
 Whether you are canceling online or over the phone, knowing the process and your rights can save you time and money.
-Always keep the Porter customer service number 📞 1-866-284-3022 on hand for quick assistance and peace of mind.
+Always keep the Vietnam customer service number 📞 1-866-284-3022 on hand for quick assistance and peace of mind.

 🧭 Quick Recap:

-• Try canceling online or via the Porter app
+Try canceling online or via the Vietnam app

 ✈️ Safe travels — or smooth cancellations — whichever your journey brings next!